Himanshu814/CODSOFT/README.md

 dataset containing information about credit card transactions, and experimented with algorithms like Logistic Regression, Decision Trees, and Random Forests to classify transactions as fraudulent or legitimate.

+**TASK 3: CUSTOMER CHURN PREDICTION**

+Developed a model to predict customer churn for a subscription- based service or business.
+Using historical customer data, including features like usage behavior and customer demographics, and used algorithms like Logistic Regression, Random Forests and Gradient Boosting to predict churn.